syednazrulhasan/nginx_php_mysql_dockerized/README.md

         └── index.php
 ```

 Once this structure is replicated next step is to install docker on server OS followed by docker-compose followed by running command ```docker-compose up -d``` to spin up the Nginx PHP MySQL as seperate docker containers on the host machine.

-If you replicate exact same structure it would also create a database with the name `kaveri` also create corresponding user and password associated with that database which can be found under index.php example below file.
+If you replicate exact same structure it would also create a database with the name `kaveri` also create corresponding user and password associated with that database which can be found below in `index.php` example.
 This combination of `dockerfile` and `docker-compose.yml` makes use of persistent volume for database filesysem and web site file systems.

-The following code attempts to connect to a MySQL database using the mysqli interface from PHP.
-There is `phpinfo()` at the bottom to show what possible values do php have on this system which is also overridden by `php.ini` in `www/html` folder
+The following code attempts to connect to a MySQL database using the mysqli of PHP.
+There is `phpinfo()` at the bottom to show possible values of php configurations on the host system(Ubuntu 22.04 on AWS EC2 in our case) which is also overridden by `php.ini` in `www/html` folder

 #### index.php
 ```